 The first month of the new year is already over, my life is kind of a mess right now, but somehow I completed eight books this month and considering that at least one of them was a proper brick, I’m pretty happy with that.
 Most of them are, as usual, fantasy, and three were new releases.
 So let’s get into them!

 The Wheel of Time turns and Ages come and go, leaving memories that become legend.
 Legend fades to myth, and even myth is long forgotten when the Age that gave it birth returns again.
 In the Third Age, and Age of Prophecy, the World and Time themselves hang in the balance.
 What was, what will be, and what is, may yet fall under the Shadow.

 Rand Al’Thor knows little of the world outside of the Two Rivers, where he tends sheep with his father Tam.
 Until the eve of the Winternight Festival, when Trollocs and Fades attack his village, and he’s forced to leave together with his closest friends in a flight that might save their lives, or deliver them into the clutches of a different kind of danger.

+Regan is a completely normal girl.
+She has a loving family, a best friend, and she loves horses.
 But then one day she steps through a door that asks her to “be sure” and finds herself in a world populated by centaurs, unicorns, kelpies and other magical equines, a world where human is synonym with hero.
 But not everyone feels that a hero is needed right now…

 A nameless traveller who faces human cruelty on his way to Egypt; an Indian immigrant searching for freedom in Washington; a West Indian man sacrificing everything for his little brother; and two English people travelling through an unnamed African country on the cusp of revolution.